autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/taxi-service.md

-# Use Case of Bus Service
+# Use cases of bus service

 ## Overview